-13. Play with polished plaster for your splashback
+17. Play with polished plaster

 Polished plaster – a decorative plaster finish – can reproduce the look of different types of stone to stunning effect.

-14. Go for a mosaic splash back idea
+18. Go for a mosaic backsplash

-15. Add an industrial edge with an exposed brick effect
+19. Add an industrial edge with an exposed brick effect

-Exposed brick is cool – but not very practical in high-traffic areas, and especially not in the splashback area, which always gets wet.
+Exposed brick is cool – but not very practical in high-traffic areas, and especially not in the backsplash area, which always gets wet.

 If you want to go all out and create a feature wall of exposed brick, check out our step-by-step guide.

-16. Experiment with pared-back pattern
+20. Experiment with pared-back pattern

 We love how these Cool Triangles Tiles, which form part of the Ted Baker collection available at BCT, create a stylish focal point without detracting from the muted and industrial feel of this contemporary kitchen.

-17. Create a moody effect with glass effect acrylic
+21. Create a moody effect with glass effect acrylic

-Feel like your kitchen needs modernising/want to update the look, but don't want to redo the whole kitchen?
+Feel like your kitchen needs modernizing/want to update the look, but don't want to redo the whole kitchen?

-This luxury Hampstead kitchen has been designed by Humphrey Munson and features a bespoke antique mirror-effect splashback.
+This luxury Hampstead kitchen has been designed by Humphrey Munson and features a bespoke antique mirror-effect backsplash.

-19. Embrace the terrazzo trend
+23. Embrace the terrazzo trend for a kitchen backsplash

 Cool in the '70s, tacky in the '90s, terrazzo is back with a bang in '20s.
 We have opened our arms to terrazzo once more and we aren’t just limiting this finish to the floors (so 2018) but starting to take terrazzo to the walls and splashbacks.